expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ```

 We ask you if you'd like us to handle your Distribution Certificate or use your own.
 If you have previously used `expo-cli` for building a standalone app for a different project, then we'll ask you if you'd like to reuse your existing Distribution Certificate.
 If you don't know what a Distribution Certificate is, just let us handle it for you.
 If you do need to upload your own certificates, we recommend following [this excellent guide on making a P12 file](https://calvium.com/how-to-make-a-p12-file/).
 **Note:** this guide recommends leaving the P12's password blank, but a P12 password is required to upload your own certificate to Expo's service.
 Please enter a password when prompted.

-We'll also help you handle your Push Notifications service key and provisioning profile.
+(Optional) We'll also help you handle your Push Notifications service key and provisioning profile.
 Remember that Push Notifications service keys can be reused across different Expo apps as well.

 ### 1b.
 Determine UDID of your iOS Device